Nakul-Hari/Soil_Moisture_Sensor/README.md

 # Arduino Soil Moisture Sensor with Automatic Watering System

-This Arduino project utilizes a soil moisture sensor to monitor soil moisture levels and automatically adjust watering using a water pump to maintain optimal soil moisture for plant growth.
+This Arduino project that I made for my final course project for my Measrements Laboratory course utilizes a soil moisture sensor to monitor soil moisture levels and automatically adjust watering using a water pump to maintain optimal soil moisture for plant growth.

 ## Components Used
 - Arduino board (e.g., Arduino Uno)